kstenerud/concise-encoding/ce-structure.md

 Numeric values (integers and floats) do not have to be of the same type or size in order to be equivalent.
 For example, the 32-bit float value 12.0 is equivalent to the 8-bit integer value 12.
 So long as they can resolve to the same value without data loss, they are equivalent.

 **Note**: In contrast to ieee754 rules, two floating point values ARE considered equivalent if they are both NaN, so long as they are both the same kind of NaN (signaling or quiet).
-Only the quiet bit is considered when comparing NaN values.

 #### Custom Types

-By default, custom types are compared byte-by-byte, with no other consideration to their contents.
-Custom text values cannot be compared with custom binary values unless additional contextual information is provided by the schema that the receiver can understand.
+Unless the schema specifies otherwise, custom types are compared byte-by-byte, with no other consideration to their contents.
+Custom text values cannot be compared with custom binary values unless the receiver can understand the custom type.

 #### Strings